openstack-archive/fuel-specs/specs/5.1/vcenter-nsx-support.rst

 The documentation should describe how to set up vCenter and NSX for a simple test environment.

-A reference architecture of the feature should be described also.
+A reference architecture of the feature should also be described.

 References